 What is Google Ads?

-Google Ads is a pay-per-click (PPC) advertising platform that allows you to display banners, search ads, product listings, and rich media (video, audio, and other interactive content) within Google and a plethora of partner apps and websites.
+Google Ads is the biggest pay-per-click (PPC) advertising platform that allows you to display banners, search ads, product listings, and rich media (video, audio, and other interactive content) within Google and a plethora of partner apps and websites.
+As a matter of fact, Google holds 92.07 percent of the global market share with a revenue of $160.07 billion in 2019 and roughly 1.7 billion users per day.
 That’s why it’s so widely-used among marketing experts.

 Of course, as you’ve already guessed, advertising on Google isn’t free entertainment (if we can call it so.)
 Yet, it’s one of the most popular advertising platforms.
 It’s an effective way to reach your target audience, drive qualified traffic, and boost sales on your website.